GSA/ficam-pacs/pages/pacs_enterprise_pacs.md

 ### What Is an Enterprise PACS?

 “Enterprise PACS” refers to the concept of connecting the PACS to the owners’ enterprise network leveraging the FICAM infrastructure to support strong authentication using the PIV card.
 An enterprise PACS provides one access control environment that can be shared and managed centrally.
-For more information see Chapter 10, page 313, of “The Federal Identity Credential and Access Management (FICAM) Roadmap and Guidance,” Version 2.0 (the FICAM Roadmap), which details the notional architecture and components of an enterprise PACS environment (Figure 1).
+For more information see Chapter 10, page 313, of “The Federal Identity Credential and Access Management (FICAM) Roadmap and Guidance,” Version 2.0 (the FICAM Roadmap), which details the notional architecture and components of an enterprise PACS environment (Figure 2).

 ### Current Government Directives for an Enterprise PACS

+* <**NOTE to Contributors/Reviewers: No text existed in original ACC Playbook (in this location) related to "current government directives.">**

 ![Enterprise PACS management system](../img/enterprise_mgmt_system.png){:style="width:30%;float:center;"}